 Caffeine found in coffee, tea, cocoa, can, in excess, cause heart palpitations.

-Alcohol in excess
+Alcohol in excess can cause heart palpitations and

 Dehydration

-Low oxygen in blood, for instance while climbing in high altitudes
+Low oxygen in blood, for instance while climbing in high altitudes.

 Marijuana used in excess, cocaine, drugs that have a stimulant nature.

 pregnenolone, can, in high doses, be a cause for heart palpitation.
+Taking too

-Herbs that could cause Heart Palpitations
+Herbs that could cause heart palpitations

 Herbs that stimulate cardiac rhythm.
 Herbs in high doses that may cause heart